snyder114/MonteCarlo/README.md

 The MonteCarlo() Function
 -------------------------

 The following table lists additional arguments for the `MonteCarlo()` function.
-The most important arguments are *export\_also* which is needed to export datasets if they're required in a parallezied simulation, and *time\_n\_test* which produces an estimate of the time required for the desired simulation.
+The most important arguments are *export\_also* which is needed to export datasets if they're required in a parallelized simulation, and *time\_n\_test* which produces an estimate of the time required for the desired simulation.

 <table style="width:83%;">
 <colgroup>